Mark-Up with Construction

 Why is it so important to understand soft and overhead costs?
 Both costs play a critical role in the format of a standard profit and loss statement for a contractor.

-Profit and Loss Statement Format for Construction
+Mark-Up: Profit and Loss Statement Format for Construction

 The P&L for a contractor is formatted differently than the traditional presentation format for most other industries.
 A simple presentation format for construction looks like this: